 Selecting this function will create a film style effect during the playout of the playlist by repeating one field every two fields.
-Please note that the audio is also affected by this effect, making it unusable and therefore, muted.
+Please note that the audio is not affected by this effect.
 This mode is deactivated when exiting a playlist.